Teaching Career Development: A Primer for Instructors and Presenters

 The first author of this review has taught undergraduate and graduate career courses over several semesters, as well as presented on career-related topics at professional conferences.
 The second author of this review has not yet had the experience of teaching or presenting.
 The authors see this monograph meeting the needs of both the experienced and inexperienced teacher.
 It provides information to help revitalize the approach of veteran teachers, prepare those who plan to teach and present in the future, and is applicable to multicultural settings.

 For a college or university faculty member looking for assistance as they prepare a career development course for undergraduate or graduate students, this monograph is likely to be the most helpful resource available with regards to career development course preparation and teaching in general.
 Ultimately, we could review this monograph in one sentence: We recommend this monograph to any new teacher or presenter and would buy it as a gift for a teacher of a career development course!

-This book is available in the Career Resource Store.
+This book is no longer available - however the Second Edition is in the Career Resource Store.

 Emily E. Bullock, Ph.D., is an Assistant Professor of Counseling Psychology at The University of Southern Mississippi.
 Dr. Bullock teaches undergraduate and graduate vocational psychology and career development courses.
 She has presented at the local, state, and national levels on career-related topics and research.
 Her research program at USM focuses on vocational psychology theories, career development and counseling, workplace issues, and assessment with a concentration on Holland's RIASEC theory and the cognitive information processing approach (http://ocean.otr.usm.edu/~w313873/index.html).
 She can be contacted at Emily.Bullock@usm.edu.